-I try to pretend I’m not eating the whole bowl by having some of the very delicate, almost translucent ones.
-I try to eat them slowly.
-It is at this point that they bring the two types of crusty bread, sourdough and rye, together with the two types of olive oil and black lava salt.
+I try to eat slowly.
+It is at this point that they bring the two types of excellent crusty bread, a dark sourdough and a rye, together with two types of olive oil and black lava salt.
 What could be better?
-Well, maybe a half-inch of salted butter but that would be a churlish thing to wish for, when the olive oil is of this quality.
-Oh and there’s a little amuse bouche.
-And I say little, but it was almost bigger than the starter of ceviche I had at a certain restaurant in Blandford Street earlier in the week, where I left hungry and had to go home and have two chocolate peanut butter bombs, just to feel like I could carry on with my day.
+Well, maybe a half-inch of salted butter, but that would be a churlish thing to wish for, when the olive oil is of this quality.
+Oh and there’s a little amuse-bouche.
+And I say little, but it was almost bigger than the starter of ceviche I had at a certain restaurant in Blandford Street earlier in the week, (OK, Blandford Comptoir since you ask) where I left hungry and had to go home and have two chocolate peanut butter bombs, just to feel like I could carry on with my day.

-The set lunch has two choices for each course.
-I went for the new English baby beetroots, with roquefort, snow, walnuts and leaves.
-A pretty as a picture plate, in the way that you can do with beetroot these days.
-A far cry from the time I cried when forced to eat beetroot-dyed mashed potato in kindergarten.
-It took me years to work out that beetroot wasn’t a sharp vinegary horror, to be neutralised by mash, both ingredients suffering from the encounter.
-Worse than the sum of its parts.
-An abomination.
+The set lunch here has two choices for each course.
+They aren’t choices that make you feel short-changed.
+I went for the new English baby beetroots, with Roquefort “snow” walnuts and leaves.
+A pretty as a picture plate, in the way that you can do with beetroot these days, when you don’t serve it from a glass jar.

-Moving swiftly on from childhood trauma to this delicacy of a dish, all colour and lightness, with a bit of snow on the side.
-The snow is a thing here and makes its appearance so often that it makes me think that they must have bought a very expensive machine that they have to justify by using it all the time.
+Moving swiftly on from the childhood trauma of pickled beetroot and mash (an abomination) to this delicacy of a dish, all colour and lightness, with a bit of “snow” on the side.
+The snow is a thing here and makes its appearance so often that it makes me think that they must have bought a very expensive turning food into snow machine that they have to justify, by using it all the time.

-The fish is perfect, fresh and properly cooked.
-It is perched on a bed of what appears to be barley, steeped in broth, with elegant shaved fronds of pink broccoli yes, pink, scattered throughout.
+The fish is perfect, fresh and properly cooked, the wing balanced on a bed of what appears to be barley, steeped in broth, with elegant shaved fronds of pink broccoli, yes, pink, scattered throughout.
 The yuzu in the broth gives it the necessary sharpness.
-There are those cute little green fingers that look like succulents.
+There are those cute little fat green fingers that look like a bit of houseplant at your granny’s.
 I do not know what they are and of course this pains me.

-And because Madame might not be quite dead with her carbicide, there is a log of petits fours, with a selection of vehicles to convey sugar into my body, the warm madeleine being the standout.
+And because Madame might not have quite committed carbicide, with our coffee comes an elaborate log of petits fours, a selection of vehicles designed to convey even more sugar into my body, the warm madeleine being the standout.
+Because we needed.

-It has a Michelin Star, natch and it shows.
-They are generous to a fault and I was pleased to see that the restaurant was almost full on a wet Thursday lunchtime in October.
-I still don’t like the room but I can get over myself.
-And if you can get over to Texture I don’t think you’ll be disappointed.
+Texture has a Michelin Star, natch, and it shows.
+With the set lunch you get all the bells and whistles that come with the a la carte.
+It’s effectively 5 courses for the price of three.
+I still don’t like the room (weird layout, odd dividers) but I can get over myself.
+And if you can get over to Texture, I don’t think you’ll be disappointed.